-As students arrive on the cusp of adolescence, the rigorous Waldorf Middle School program challenges their emerging thinking, reasoning, and inquiry.
+As students arrive on the cusp of adolescence, the rigorous PWS Middle School program challenges their emerging thinking, reasoning, and inquiry.
 On an ever-deepening base of foundational skills, students explore the world without and within.
-Continuing artistic work in diverse fields (fine, practical, and performing arts) hones the powers of perception and develops skillfulness in the context of a rigorous practice.
-Pasadena Waldorf middle school students also have opportunities to experience themselves within the context of a wider social group during curricular and extra-curricular activities that bring together the whole the middle school.
+Continuing artistic work in diverse fields of fine, practical, and performing arts hones the powers of perception and develops skillfulness in the context of a rigorous practice.
+Pasadena Waldorf Middle School students also have opportunities to experience themselves within the context of a wider social group during curricular and extra-curricular activities that bring together the whole the middle school.

 Core curriculum includes:

 History.
 From Rome, through the Middle Ages, the Renaissance, Age of Enlightenment, revolutions, industrialization, and into modern times students trace the development of Western civilization to the present.

 English.
 Foundational skills in vocabulary, grammar, composition, and writing of reference papers are developed.
 Elements of poetry and figurative language, including ballads, sonnets, epics, Chaucer and Shakespeare, short stories, modern American and British novels and plays are explored.